The Ownstak configuration file (ownstak.config.mjs

 - Type:

-Configuration for permanent static assets (files that contain a content hash in their name and are expected to never change, e.g., chunk-asdf123.js
+) - files that contain a content hash in their name and are expected to never change, e.g., chunk-asdf123.js

 This option is usually configured by the frameworkAdapter